lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 rooted in a device manufacture trust anchor and the leaf certificate being on the device in question; the latter is the Attestation Key that signs the Evidence statement.

-This document specifies a CSR Attribute (or Extension for CRMF CSRs) for carrying evidence.
-An evidence statement in an existing format can be placed into an EvidenceStatement along with an OID to identify its type and optionally a hint to the Relying Party about how to verify it.
+This document specifies a CSR Attribute (or Extension for Certificate Request Message Format (CRMF) CSRs) for carrying Evidence.
+Evidence can be placed into an EvidenceStatement along with an OID to identify its type and optionally a hint to the Relying Party about how to verify it.
 A set of EvidenceStatements may be grouped together along with the set of CertificateAlternatives needed to validate them to form a EvidenceBundle.
-One or more EvidenceBundles may be placed into the id-aa-evidence CSR Attribute (or CFRM Extension).
+One or more EvidenceBundles may be placed into the id-aa-evidence CSR Attribute (or CRFM Extension).

 A CSR may contain one or more Evidence payloads, for example Evidence asserting the storage properties of a private key as well Evidence